I felt it before I heard it. A sound reverberating from the south.

 I was scheduled to ferry a newly upgraded Kodiak Quest Caravan, recently outfitted for the Canadian arm of the Mission Aviation Fellowship relief agency.
 Originally, I was to fly from Campbell River direct to Stewart to deliver the aircraft to one of the agency’s pilots, who coordinates medical flights between Stewart and Dease Lake in the Northern interior of British Columbia.
 Getting today’s route diversion was unexpected, but not uncommon.

-According to the little details I had been given, this nurse I was supposed to pick up, had been in Pemberton attending a medical conference (in Pemberton? ) for the past two days.
+According to the little details I had been given, this nurse I was supposed to pick up, had been in Pemberton attending a medical conference for the past two days.
+(Pemberton?
+Really?)
 She needed to get back to her regular assignment on The Hospital Ship USNS Comfort.
-Apparently this happened to be the world’s largest Hospital Ship, which ran under the flag of the United States Navy.
+This just happened to be the world’s largest Hospital Ship, which ran under the flag of the United States Navy.
 It was currently docked in Ketchikan Alaska waiting for her to arrive on a connecting flight out of Stewart.
 I was advised the connecting flight out of Stewart for my pending passenger was also another ferry contract requiring a Dash 8 Q400 to be delivered to Ketchikan.

-Hmm…..how convenient…seems this nurse has some serious pull with the US Navy.
+Hmm…..this nurse seems to have some serious pull with the US Navy.
 Assuming she really IS a nurse!

-Probably best not to speculate too much…it’s just past lunch time and I was at my quota limit of intrigue for one day.
+Probably best not to speculate too much…it’s just past lunch time and I was already past my quota limit of intrigue for one day.

 I got up from the table and left some cash for the waitress, glancing once more at the unfamiliar turboprop that was now being refuelled.
 Before I exited the Cafe, I took out my phone and snapped a couple photos of the aircraft.
 As I was about to exit the restaurant, I saw the couple enter.
 The man brushed past me on the right side, with his eyes locked on me until I had past him.
 Wondering what that was all about, I proceeded to make my way over to one of the south-side maintenance hangars housing the Kodiak.
 It was time to file my flight plan and get moving.